 - State law bans transgender students from using K-12 school facilities consistent with their gender identity.
-See HB1522 (2023). - Applies to public schools, grades K-12. - No penalties defined. - State law bans transgender people from using facilities consistent with their gender identity in some, though not all, government-owned buildings.
+See HB1522 (2023) and HB1144 (2025). - Applies to public schools, grades K-12. - Originally, HB1522 (2023) had no penalties defined.
+HB1144 (2025) added language allowing parents to submit complaints and the attorney general to enforce the law, as well as a potential \$2,500 penalty for each violation. - State law bans transgender people from using facilities consistent with their gender identity in some, though not all, government-owned buildings.
 See HB1473 (2023). - Applies to facilities in public college dormitory or living facilities, as well as state correctional facilities and penitentiaries. - See existing definition of "correctional facility," limited to publicly-owned correctional settings. - No penalties defined. - Additionally, HB1474 (2023) defines "sex" throughout state law in ways that allow for discrimination against transgender people, setting a dangerous precedent for future or further state or municipal bans on bathroom or facilities use.